moonbeam-nyc/snorlax/README.md

 # Snorlax · [![Build Docker image](https://github.com/moonbeam-nyc/snorlax/actions/workflows/build-docker-image.yaml/badge.svg)](https://github.com/moonbeam-nyc/snorlax/actions/workflows/build-docker-image.yaml)

-Snorlax is a Kubernetes operator that wakes and sleeps a Kubernetes deployment on a schedule.
+Snorlax is a Kubernetes operator that wakes and sleeps a set of Kubernetes deployments on a schedule.

-If a request is received when the deployment is sleeping, a cute sleeping Snorlax page is served and the Kubernetes deployment is woken up.
-Once the service is ready, the page will auto-refresh.
+If you specify ingresses, a request to any of the ingresses will serve a cute sleeping Snorlax page served and the Kubernetes deployments are woken up.
+Once the deployments are ready, the page will auto-refresh.

-You create `SleepSchedule` resources to define the schedule for any deployment (and optionally its ingress).
+You create `SleepSchedule` resources to define the schedule for deployments (and optionally their respective ingresses).

 ## Why Snorlax?